 Music, like all art, engages the mind and the heart.
 It redefines boundaries and questions limits in order to make a meaningful statement about the human condition.
 The education of the mind is, therefore, as important as the education of the fingers.
 The greatest musicians not only have the technical mastery to communicate effectively, but also are deeply curious and equally adept at analytical and emotional modes of thought.

 The Barnard Music Program provides the vocal program for the university, which includes the Barnard-Columbia Chorus and Chamber Choir, solo studio voice lessons and three limited-enrollment vocal classes, Technique in Singing, the Vocal Repertoire Class and Worldmuse.
 There are two opera companies in residence, Opera Hispanica and the Brooklyn Opera Theater which present on-campus performances in the fall and spring.
 The program provides a music history course, Introduction to Music, which is a year-long survey of Western European art music from sixth-century Gregorian Chant to the work of living composers; the course fulfills the Fine and Performing Arts requirement of the General Education Requirements and serves as a pre-requisite for the music major.
 An additional option is an undergraduate major in ethnomusicology.
 Students may complete a senior project in music repertoire by presenting an hour-long recital, or may write a fifty-page thesis project in music research.
-The successful student will gain professional level performance skills though studio lessons and the theory and ear training sequence, and gain a comprehensive knowledge of music history from the courses in historical musicology and ethnomusicology provided by the Music Department at Columbia University.
+The successful student will gain professional level performance skills through studio lessons and the theory and ear training sequence, and gain a comprehensive knowledge of music history from the courses in historical musicology and ethnomusicology provided by the Music Department at Columbia University.

 The study of music develops and enhances analytical, creative, listening and performance skills.
 Canisius offers a major and minor in music.
 The program introduces students to the literature, theory and technology of music.
 Courses are designed for students with diverse musical backgrounds and levels of experience.